grafana/plugin-tools/docusaurus/docs/publish-a-plugin/publishing-and-signing-criteria.md

   - signing
 ---

-# Plugin publishing and signing criteria
+# Publishing and signing criteria

 Grafana plugins must adhere to the Grafana Labs [Plugin Policy](https://grafana.com/legal/plugins/).
 Our review process for publishing and signing will examine your compliance with this policy.